-- 6.2 The ERB has devolved the power to approve ethics clearance to Ethics Review Committees (ERCs) created as sub-committees of the ERB.
-ERCs are responsible for provision of ethical clearance to all university-wide (hospital included) internally and externally funded research projects before commencement of the research study. - 6.3 The office of Associate Vice Provost ensures systematic monitoring and compliance of ethics in research through the office of Research Ethics and Integrity. - 6.4 ERC members consist of clinicians, researchers, public health professionals, lawyers and lay persons.
-There are academicians from others institutions as well.
-Gender balance is also maintained while selecting committee members.
+2.6.3 The Ethics Review Committees (ERCs) are sub-committee of the Ethics Review Board and shall report to it on a quarterly basis.
+The ERB has devolved the power to approve ethics clearance to Ethics Review Committees (ERCs) created as subcommittees of the ERB.
+ERCs are responsible for provision of ethical clearance to all university-wide (hospital included) internally and externally funded research projects before commencement of the research study.
+The ERB reserves the right to review and audit the functioning of individual ERC.

-7.0 AKU Institutional Bio-Safety Committee.

-7.1 Responsibilities:

-- 7.1.1 Raise awareness about laboratory biohazards, risk management and risk mitigation among the faculty, students, research assistants and other lab staff of AKU. - 7.1.2 Develop policies and procedures to guide decisions of AKU-IBC for conduct of research proposals involving use of biohazard material. - 7.1.3 Evaluate research proposals and lab based teaching activities that involve use of hazardous material.
-The evaluation will include but is not limited to: type of hazardous material being used such as biological, radiological recombinant DNA, toxin, human tissues/body fluid etc. mode of acquisition of this material, amount of the material, use of vertebrate animals or plants, categorization of the biological material and use of appropriate facility design, training experience. - 7.1.4 Ensure adequate teaching and training of bio-risk management for AKU faculty, staff and students. - 7.1.5 Oversight of the compliance to AKU policies and protocols. - 7.1.6 Maintain record of any shortfalls, hazardous exposure, mitigation reports, and laboratory acquired infections.

-8.0 The Role of AKU Research Office.

-- 8.1 Support and enhancement of scholarly activity of research related faculty. - 8.2 Supports research governance including the University Research Council, Ethics Review Board and the Institutional Bio-Safety Committee. - 8.3 Development of a university-wide information management system for research activities. - 8.4 Monitoring and benchmarking research achievements (Publications, Impact Factor, Research grants). - 8.5 Coordination of research collaboration and partnerships.
+- 2.6.4 ERC members consist of clinicians, researchers, public health professionals, and lay persons.
+There are academicians from other institutions as well.
+Gender balance is also maintained while selecting committee members. - 2.7 AKU Institutional Bio-Safety Committee. - 2.7.1 Responsibilities: - 2.7.1.1 Raise awareness about laboratory biohazards, risk management and risk mitigation among the faculty, students, research assistants and other lab staff of AKU. - 2.7.1.2 Develop policies and procedures to guide decisions of AKU-IBC for conduct of research proposals involving use of biohazard material. - 2.7.1.3 Evaluate research proposals and lab-based teaching activities that involve use of hazardous material.
+The evaluation will include but is not limited to: type of hazardous material being used such as biological, radiological recombinant DNA, toxin, human tissues/body fluid etc. mode of acquisition of this material, amount of the material, use of vertebrate animals or plants, categorization of the biological material and use of appropriate facility design, training experience. - 2.7.1.4 Ensure adequate teaching and training of bio-risk management for AKU faculty, staff, and students. - 2.7.1.5 Oversight of the compliance to AKU policies and protocols. - 2.7.1.6 Maintain record of any shortfalls, hazardous exposure, mitigation reports, and laboratory acquired infections. - 2.8 The Role of AKU Research Office. - 2.8.1 Support and enhancement of scholarly activity of research related faculty. - 2.8.2 Supports research governance including the University Research Council, Ethics Review Board, and the Institutional Bio-Safety Committee. - 2.8.3 Development of a university-wide information management system for research activities. - 2.8.4 Monitoring and benchmarking research achievements (Publications, Impact Factor, Research grants). - 2.8.5 Coordination of research collaboration and partnerships. - 2.8.6 Acting as a hub for electronically signing-off grant applications that are submitted online to funding agency.

-- 8.6 Acting as a hub for electronically signing-off grant applications that are submitted online to funding agency. - 8.7 Organizing training sessions for faculty/students on grant writing and management to enhance their skills in developing competitive proposals. - 8.8 Identification of potential funding opportunities. - 8.9 Intellectual property and commercialization including the setting up of an Office of Research Innovation and Commercialization (ORIC). - 8.10 Custodian of research related policies on authorship, research misconduct, intellectual property rights, code of good research practice and mechanism for change of principal investigator. - 8.11 Ensuring compliance in research in accordance with the national regulatory bodies such as the Higher Education Commission Pakistan (HEC).

-9.0 The Role of Hospital's (AKUH) Leadership.
+- 2.8.7 Organizing training sessions for faculty/students on grant writing and management to enhance their skills in developing competitive proposals. - 2.8.8 Identification of potential funding opportunities. - 2.8.9 Intellectual property and commercialization including the setting up of an Office of Research Innovation and Commercialization (ORIC). - 2.8.10 Custodian of research related policies on authorship, research misconduct, intellectual property rights, code of good research practice and mechanism for change of principal investigator. - 2.8.11 Ensuring compliance in research in accordance with the national regulatory bodies such as the National Bio-Ethics Committee (NBC). - 2.9 The Role of Hospital's (AKUH) Leadership.

-The Hospital's leadership is fully supportive to advance scientific inquiry through its human research subjects program.
+Hospital's leadership is fully supportive to advance scientific inquiry through its human research subjects' program.
 Keeping Patient Safety as hospital's top priority, the hospital's leadership is also committed to protect human research subjects from any sort of injury, harm or adverse events that may arise as a result of research protocol.

-In order to deliver that commitment for human research subjects' protection, the hospital's leadership strongly recommends all the human subject researches and the related staff members to ensure full compliance to the following institutional research processes:
+In order to deliver that commitment for human research subjects' protection, the hospital's leadership strongly recommends all the human subject research and the related staff members to ensure full compliance to the following institutional research processes: